With a power score of 2.57, India ranks number 2 among emerging markets and number 10 in the global ranking.

 India does not have an official fossil-fuel phase-out policy.
-The increasing economic attractiveness of renewables and the focus on reducing air pollution could act as triggers for early coal plant retirements.
+The increasing economic attractiveness of renewables and focus on reducing air pollution could act as triggers for the early retirement of coal-fired power plants.

 India is the world’s largest market for renewables auctions.
-The transparent mechanism and ambitious government targets have attracted many domestic and foreign players, helping to drive down the cost of clean power.
+The transparent mechanism and ambitious government targets have attracted many domestic and foreign players, helping drive down the cost of clean power in the country.

 Power prices and costs

-In India, residential and agricultural users typically pay less than the cost of supply.
-These segments are cross-subsidized by commercial and industrial users.
-Reforms are currently underway to increase private participation in the power distribution sector and allow users to buy electricity from different suppliers.
-Fossil-fuel derived power gets paid a two-part tariff -a fixed price component for availability and a variable price component for dispatch.
+Fossil-fuel-derived power gets paid a two-part tariff, comprising a fixed price component for availability and a variable price component for dispatch.
 Renewables have one fixed tariff for 25 years with no indexation to inflation.

 India’s power market has private participation in generation, transmission and distribution.
 Most of the power supplied is based on bilateral contracts, with a smaller volume transacted in the spot market.
-Power generators sign standardized PPAs in local currency, following the guidelines issued by the government.
+Power generators sign standardized power purchase agreements in the local currency, following the guidelines issued by the government.